-$\ensuremath{\square}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the Quart ter Ended March 31, 2017 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 333-204486 REIGN (formerly known a: (Exact name of reg Corporation) Delaware 47-25 73116 (State or other jurisdiction of incorporation) Employer File Number) 9465 Wilshire Boulevard, Beverly Hills, California 90212 (Address of principal executive offices) (zip co ode) (Registrant's telepho ŕ , Indicate by check mark whether the registrant: (1) has filed all reports requ such shorter period that the registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronicall submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this required to submit and post such files). \square Yes \square No Indicate by check mark whether the registrant is a large accelerated filer, an a "large accelerated filer," "accelerated filer," and "smaller reporting company" in R rting company.
-See the definitions of Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \square No As of May 30, 2017, we had 43,809,554 shares of common stock outstanding.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the Quarter Ended June 30, 2017

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 333-204486

+REIGN CORPORATION

+(formerly known as Reign Sapphire Corporation)

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation)

+(zip code)

+(IRS Employer File Number)

+9465 Wilshire Boulevard, Beverly Hills, California

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+(Former name or former address, if changed since last report)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \Box Yes \Box No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). \Box Yes \Box No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer

+Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company \checkmark

+Emerging Growth Company

+If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \Box Yes \Box No

+As of August 14, 2017, we had 46,819,554 shares of common stock outstanding.